 Travel—with its exhilaration and anxieties, its breathtaking new views and unsettling cultural differences—often serves to deepen our love for our own homes.
-Although local philanthropist Barbara K. Warner has traveled extensively throughout the world, South Bend is where her heart is.
+Although local philanthropist Barbara K. Warner traveled extensively throughout the world, her heart was in South Bend.

-Barbara’s family has a long-established place in the South Bend community.
+Barbara’s family had a long-established place in the South Bend community.
 Her father, businessman Eugene B. Warner, studied law and dealt in real estate, while her mother, Merle (Shidler) Warner, was a writer for the South Bend Tribune, as was Barbara a generation later.
-Barbara was a supporter of the Children’s Aid Society, and later became president of the Family & Children’s Center.

 Barbara attended South Bend’s public schools, graduated from Penn Hall Preparatory School in Chambersburg, PA, and earned a bachelor’s degree from Sweet Briar College, VA.
 After graduation, she worked as an advertising copywriter in Washington, DC, and also for the Erwin Agency, a Washington-based news service.

 Although Barbara first developed a taste for travel as a child—her parents, too, loved to visit faraway places—the majority of her international trips took place during her adult years, during the second half of the twentieth century.
-She’s been all over the world, from Europe to South America, from Asia and the Middle East to Australia and New Zealand.
-She’s seen incredible beauty, such as the striking blue, green, and turquoise colors of the lakes in Chile, as well as more disturbing scenes: India shocked her with its devastating poverty and its milling streets.
+She traveled all over the world, from Europe to South America, from Asia and the Middle East to Australia and New Zealand.
+She saw incredible beauty, such as the striking blue, green, and turquoise colors of the lakes in Chile, as well as more disturbing scenes: India shocked her with its devastating poverty and its milling streets.

-Her travels have added to her appreciation of the world’s history, archeology, art, and anthropology, and she’s collected artwork and other souvenirs from dozens of destinations.
-In many ways, though, Barbara’s experiences with other countries and cultures have cemented her commitment to the community in which she was raised.
+Her travels added to her appreciation of the world’s history, archeology, art, and anthropology, and she collected artwork and other souvenirs from dozens of destinations.
+In many ways, though, Barbara’s experiences with other countries and cultures cemented her commitment to the community in which she was raised.
 Here in South Bend, her generosity has changed our landscape—literally.